Michael Bennett's arrival shouldn't close door on Trey Flowers

-FOXBOROUGH, Mass. -- Michael Bennett is in, so does that mean Trey Flowers is out?
+FOXBOROUGH, Mass. -- Defensive end Michael Bennett is in, so does that mean Trey Flowers is out?

 This was one of the first, and most obvious, questions that resulted from the New England Patriots' agreement with the Philadelphia Eagles on Friday to acquire Bennett and a seventh-round pick in exchange for a fifth-round pick.